-Alicia directed key material with the main character of BULLY (TriBeCa, The Weinstein Company) and was a director on the Independent Lens series THE CALLING.
-She recently produced her first fiction feature, POCHA (MANIFEST DESTINY), which won the Audience Award and a Special Jury Prize at the Los Angeles Film Festival.
+Alicia directed XMAS WITHOUT CHINA (SXSW, PBS, Al Jazeera) with her favorite award for this documentary being "Best Comedy" at the Friars Club.
+Alicia directed key material with the main character of BULLY (TriBeCa, theatrical release) and was a director on the Independent Lens series THE CALLING.
+She produced her first fiction feature, HOSTILE BORDER (POCHA), which won the Audience Award and a Special Jury Prize at the Los Angeles Film Festival (under the title MANIFEST DESTINY).

 Films by Alicia Dwyer